 Toggle menu

-Information about Domestic homicide reviews (DHRs) and existing DHR documents
+About domestic homicide reviews (DHRs) and existing DHR documents.

-The purpose of DHRs is to establish what lessons are to be learned from the domestic homicide regarding the way in which local professionals and organisations work individually and together to safeguard victims.
-They also contribute to a better understanding of the nature of domestic violence and abuse.
+The purpose of DHRs is to understand what lessons can be learned about how local professionals and organisations work individually and together to safeguard victims.
+They also contribute to a better understanding of domestic violence and abuse.

 You can view existing DHRs in the documents listed below: